enusbaum/Matryoshka/README.md

   - **Purpose:**
     - Reduces the size of the nested tokens.
     - Addresses concerns about token size and performance impact.
+    - Compression is only recommended to help alleviate any compatibility issues with applications handling large HTTP header values
+    - Because the compressed results are Base64 encoded, only `auth_stack` containers with 3 or more entries should be compressed as shorter entries could result in a longer result than the uncompressed value

 - **`hash`**:
   - A HMAC-SHA256 hash of the `container` value.
   - **Purpose:**